friend0/platform-stack/README.md

 Stack also provides tools useful for development, and debugging.

 - `expose` will port forward between a running pod and the local machine
+- `logs` will display the logging output of a running pod